TreeRex/treerex-utils/README.md

 # treerex-utils

 Treerex-utils are a collection of Common Lisp functions and macros that I find myself using over and over again.
 They are probably of no use to anyone but me.

+I use Clozure CL primarily, so it is possible that these won't work with other Lisp implementations without some modification.
+However, I also use SBCL on a regular basis so it is likely these will work there too.

 ## Installation